SAP-samples/partner-reference-application/Tutorials/62-Multi-Tenancy-Features-CICD.md

 > Note: *runFirst* executes a command before the actual step.
 To run it after a step, use *runLast*.

-More information on the job configuration can be found in the SAP Help documentation [Configure a Cloud Foundry Environment Job in Your Repository](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/configure-sap-cloud-application-programming-model-job-in-your-repository).
+For more information on the job configuration, see [Configure a Cloud Foundry Environment Job in Your Repository](https://help.sap.com/docs/continuous-integration-and-delivery/sap-continuous-integration-and-delivery/configure-sap-cloud-application-programming-model-job-in-your-repository) on SAP Help Portal.

 ### Additional Feature: Add the SAP Alert Notification Service for Automatic Notifications
 To receive email notifications about the job execution status, use the SAP Alert Notification service.
 This feature actively informs users whether a build runs successfully or encounters issues.